- Learning Center

-Yet for many entrepreneurs, taking care of their credit scores is usually an afterthought.
-And by the time it becomes a top concern, such as when applying for a business loan or line of credit, it is already too late to quickly turn around.
+Yet for many business owners, taking care of credit scores might be an afterthought.
+And by the time it becomes a top concern, like when applying for a business loan or line of credit, it may be too late to quickly turn your scores around.

 It’s important that you check your credit score and history at least twice a year.
 This will help you catch mistakes and issues early so that you can address them.
 These days you have plenty of options to see your credit information for free.
 Annualcreditreport.com, for instance, is a website sponsored by the credit bureaus: Equifax, Experian, and TransUnion.
 It lets you download your credit report from all three agencies for free every 12 months.
 There is also Credit Karma, a private company that allows you to see your credit information in real time from TransUnion and Equifax also for free.